 Across the country, The Food Trust is working with local partners to spread the success of Philadelphia's initiatives.

-And at the national level, The Food Trust is a lead partner organization for Voices for Healthy Kids, a new collaboration between the American Heart Association and the Robert Wood Johnson Foundation working to engage, organize and mobilize people to improve the health of their communities and reverse the childhood obesity epidemic.
-The Food Trust is also an advocate for the Healthy Food Financing Initiative, serves as a regional lead agency for the National Farm to School Initiative, founded and co-convenes the National Healthy Corner Store Network and is a partner in the nationwide Healthy Food Access Portal, a new resource for communities committed to improving food access.
+And at the national level, The Food Trust is a lead partner organization for Voices for Healthy Kids, a collaboration between the American Heart Association and the Robert Wood Johnson Foundation working to engage, organize and mobilize people to improve the health of their communities and reverse the childhood obesity epidemic.
+The Food Trust is also an advocate for the Healthy Food Financing Initiative, serves as the Pennsylvania lead agency for the National Farm to School Initiative, founded and co-convenes the National Healthy Corner Store Network and is a partner in the nationwide Healthy Food Access Portal, a resource for communities committed to improving food access.

 At the international level, The Food Trust offers technical assistance to groups interested in replicating our successful models for nutrition education and increasing access to affordable and healthy foods.